-In September 2015, in the context of escalating violence in this indigenous region, when asked if there was any possibility of recovering the land without escalating violence, Rojas stated:
+In September 2015, in the context of escalating violence in this indigenous region, when asked if there was any possibility of recovering the land without escalating violence, Rojas Ortiz stated:

 “The only way depends on the Government: that they apply the law; if they don’t do so we will always have non-indigenous people encroaching on and usurping our land and when we assert our rights, there will be violence, because nobody wants to lose anything; the thief who steals doesn’t want to lose what he has stolen, he wants to be paid to return what he stole”.

-The president Carlos Alvarado stated that the Government condemns and denounces the murder completely and added that the 18 of March was a sad day for Costa Rica.
+The president Carlos Alvarado stated that the Government condemns and denounces the murder completely and added that the 18 March was a sad day for Costa Rica.
 Avarado promised immediate action to find those responsible and to reinforce security in the region.

 On 24 September 2020, after a brief and inadequate investigation into the murder, and without having identified those responsible, the Prosecutor’s Office in Costa Rica announced its decision to archive the investigation, guaranteeing impunity for those responsible, and subsequently requested the competent court to dismiss the case.